bhawana1999/Efficient-Adaptive-Sampling/README.md

 This repository contains implementation and results of adaptive sampling algorithms for bathymetry mapping of lakes an ponds.

 We propose few modifications of the existing GP-UCB algorithm to optimize the sensing task.
+Visit Project Page - https://sites.google.com/umass.edu/adaptive-sampling/home

 ## Project Directory Tree
 - **ExplorationVsExploitation** : Contains implementation of different exploration versus exploitation trade-off algorithms and gaussian process regression.